sameeraman/HomeAssistant/README.md

 - Turn on the Kitchen light then there is motion based on light and sunset
 - Turn off the Kitchen Light when there is no motion for more than 10 minutes
 - Turn on the living mood dim lights (light strips and lamps) when there is motion in kitchen/living and when time is between sunset and midnight
+- Turn on the living mood lights after 30 minutes of sunset if there is motion in living and kitchen
 - Turn off the living mood dim lights at mid night
 - Turn off the Living Sonos (if playing) when the TV is switched on
 - Toggle Living Mood lights when Xiaomi Living push button is single pressed